-The Ledger Nano S supports the following features:
+The Ledger Nano X supports the following features:

 - 1. Multi-services: Hardware Wallet, Cryptographic Platform, Password Manager, Second Factor authenticator (FIDO) - 2.
 Comply with several cryptocurrencies: Bitcoin, Bitcoin Cash, Bitcoin Gold, Ethereum, Ethereum Classic, Ethereum tokens... - 3.
 USB connectivity - 4.
-Open Source Device App: all Device Apps developed by Ledger can be reviewed and verified by End-Users (Bitcoin, Ethereum...) - 5.
-Developer friendly: build a Device App and then install it on the Ledger Nano S - 6.
-Comply with the main BIP standards: [BIP32], [BIP39] and [BIP44] - 7.
-Multi-platform: Windows (7+), Mac (10.9+), Linux or Chrome OS - 8.
-OLED screen: to verify the transaction data (amount, address) - 9.
-Buttons: used to get the End-User's consent relative to sensitive operations like unlocking the device or processing a transaction - 10.
-PIN: to unlock the Ledger Nano S
+BLE v5.0 connectivity - 5.
+Open Source Device App: all Device Apps developed by Ledger can be reviewed and verified by End-Users (e.g. Bitcoin, Ethereum) - 6.
+Developer friendly: develop a Device App and then install it on the Ledger Nano X - 7.
+Comply with the main BIP standards: [BIP32], [BIP39] and [BIP44] - 8.
+Multi-platform: Windows (7+), Mac (10.9+), Linux or Chrome OS - 9.
+OLED screen: to verify the transaction data (amount, address) - 10.
+Buttons: used to get the End-User's consent relative to sensitive operations like unlocking the device or processing a transaction

-- 11. Plausible deniability: an additional PIN linked to a passphrase can be defined to create an hidden account - 12.
-Genuine: sophisticated attestation mechanisms ensuring that the Ledger Nano S is a genuine one - 13.
+- 11. PIN: to unlock the Ledger Nano X - 12.
+Plausible deniability: an additional PIN linked to a passphrase can be defined to create an hidden account - 13.
+Genuine PSD: cryptographic attestation mechanisms ensuring that the Ledger Nano X is a genuine one - 14.
 Post-issuance capability: all piece of software (MCU Firmware, SE Firmware, Device Apps) can be securely updated